 As far as I’m concerned, movies that feature enormous animals eating, dismembering, eviscerating, disembowling or otherwise destroying human beings is a recipe for success.
-And I’m talking big animals here, so take your Birds and Bats and Snakes on a Plane and shove ’em.
+And I’m talking big, super dangerous animals here, so take your Birds and Bats and Snakes on a Plane and shove ’em.
 Not all movies with this formula are mindless — anyone who’s read Moby Dick can tell you that the story runs much deeper than the quest to kill a whale — but even the cruddiest movies where oversized animals treat people like Rosie O’Donnell treats french fries is worth watching.
 After the jump, take a look at 10 movies where gigantic animals kill people.
 Sometimes it’s for food, and sometimes it’s for revenge, but whatever the reason, it friggin’ rules.

 Jaws – Great White Shark